aws-samples/sample-code-for-clr-migration-to-lambda-sql2025/README.md

 Lambda pattern in this repo is for logic with **no** native equivalent.
 The running example is a CSV parser that handles **multi-line quoted fields** (newlines inside quotes) — something `BULK INSERT` cannot do.
+You can modify your existing CLR code accordingly as per the steps mentioned in this repo.

 ## Architecture